UltraEngine/Documentation/CPP_Asset_Save.md

 |path||
 |flags||

+## Remarks ##
+Not all asset types can be saved.
+Font loading involves processing of file data that cannot be reversed.
+Texture data is stored on the GPU and is not available to system memory.

 ## Returns ##
 Returns true if saving is supported for this object type, and if the object was successfully saved, otherwise false is returned.